SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 **Neutrality:** The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

-**Classless:** A character's role or skills are not limited by a single class.
-Instead, the equipment they carry and their experiences defines their specialty.

 **Death:** Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is